Research on Clifford’s Tower

 The documentary history of the castle in the Middle Ages is set out in the first two volumes of The History of the King's Works.
 One of the authors of these volumes, Arnold Taylor, published an article in 1955 demonstrating that Clifford's Tower dates to the mid-13th century.

 In 1972 the Royal Commission on the Historical Monuments of England gave a detailed account of the tower and the wider castle in all periods in a dedicated publication on the defences of York.
-Barrie Dobson's discussion of the Jewish massacre of 1190, first published in 1974, remains the indispensable source for understanding this event.
+Barrie Dobson's discussion of the 1190 massacre of the Jews, first published in 1974, remains the indispensable source for understanding this event.

 It is overwhelmingly likely that the earth motte was formed through historical addition since the 11th century, retaining material from the early castles in its interior.
 Very little investigation has ever been carried out into it and the principal source of information is a short article summarising the observations made in 1902 during Basil Mott's works to underpin the south-east lobe.